Category Archives: MonSFFA Website

 On the Agenda:

-We’re looking forward to seeing as many of you as possible, in person or online, at our March 2026 meeting!
+We’re looking forward to seeing as many of you as possible, in person and online, at our May 2026 meeting!
 Tell a friend; invite them to join us!
-And we’ll see you all tomorrow, Saturday, March 14, 1:00PM-5:00PM!
+And we’ll see you all this Saturday, May 9, 1:00PM-5:00PM!

 Please Note: While we strive to keep on schedule, we do, sometimes, fall behind a little, or find ourselves having to reshuffle the order of items on the agenda for one reason or another, or reschedule planned presentations/discussions.
 Therefore, please understand that all programming is subject to change!